azmiruddin/snoop/README.md

 ## Description

 The Blockchain Micropayment is multi-user state channel node that can be used for opening, transacting on and closing state channels.
-It builds on top of Perun-ETH-Contracts and HSG88.
+It builds on top of HSG88 and Perun-ETH smart contracts.
 The current feature plan to implements the following functionalities:

 1. Off chain transaction and use bi-directional payment channels.
-2. Channle Management: For the user to define a list of known channel in the off-chain network.
+2. Channle Management: for the user to define a list of known channel in the off-chain network.
 3. System management: for managing the sytem e.g., initial setup and cryptographic keys of the user.
 4. User API interface: for client app (front end) to interact with the core payment channel.